titanfede25/Disney/README.md

 # **Everything you need to do before running the proyect!**

- 1) You have to install npm and Microsoft SQL Server and Postman:
+ 1) You have to install npm, Microsoft SQL Server and Postman:
 If you do not have either of the two, here are the links to install them

 [Npm](https://docs.npmjs.com/cli/v6/commands/npm-install)